-Air quality emission controls utilized at the Palmer-Stendl Lease consist of those listed below.
-The use of utility grid power allows Palmer-Stendl Lease to operate a number of electrically driven downhole well pumps.
+Air quality emission controls are utilized on Blochman Lease for a number of emission units to reduce air pollution emissions.
+Additionally, the use of utility grid power allows Blochman Lease to operate a number of electrically driven pumps and compressors on site.
+The emission controls employed at the facility include:

-- A Fugitive Hydrocarbon Inspection & Maintenance (I&M) program for detecting and repairing leaks of hydrocarbons from piping components, consistent with the requirements of Rule 331, to reduce ROC emissions by approximately 80 percent. - A monitoring and maintenance program for well cellars, consistent with the requirements of Rule 344, to reduce ROC emissions by approximately by 70 percent.
+- A Fugitive Hydrocarbon Inspection & Maintenance (I&M) program for detecting and repairing leaks of hydrocarbons from piping components, consistent with the requirements of Rule 331 to reduce ROC emissions by approximately 80 percent. - Use of a vapor recovery unit, which effectively reduce ROC emissions from the water injection tank by 95 percent. - A monitoring and maintenance program for well cellars, consistent with the requirements of Rule 344, to reduce ROC emissions by approximately by 70 percent.